 Where It Falls Short

-The single-speed limitation is real.
-Without mechanical gears, you're asking the motor to handle gradient changes entirely.
+The single-speed belt limitation is real.
+Without mechanical gears, you are asking the motor and your legs to handle gradient changes together.
 On moderate hills, this works fine.
-On sustained 10%+ grades, the motor works harder, drains the battery faster, and may feel underpowered compared to a bike with an 8-speed drivetrain letting you shift to an easier gear.
+On sustained steep grades, the chain version's 8-speed drivetrain makes more sense.

 The smaller battery also means fewer miles between charges.
-If your commute exceeds 25–30 miles each way, you'll want to verify whether the 504Wh capacity comfortably covers your round-trip with reserve.
-Competitors with 670–705Wh batteries offer more margin for error.
+If your commute exceeds 20-25 miles each way, verify whether the 36V 10Ah capacity comfortably covers your round trip with reserve.
+Competitors with larger 48V batteries offer more margin for cold weather, hills, and heavier riders.

 Finally, Tenways' US dealer network is smaller than some established brands.
 If something goes wrong with your bike, getting warranty service may take longer or require more DIY troubleshooting than buyers expect from a mainstream brand.